 The Model for Assessments

-Arrington's presentation leaned primarily on NIST 800-171; however, many frameworks are being considered and integrated for the new Cybersecurity Maturity Model (CMM).
+CMMC primarily leans on NIST 800-171; however, many frameworks are being considered and integrated for the new Cybersecurity Maturity Model (CMM).
 NIST 800-53, FedRAMP, CMMI, SANS, FIPS 140-2, RMF, ISO 9000, and others are influencing the new model.
 Other federal agencies, industries (the financial sector for example), and industry experts will be consulted for lessons learned.

 Just as contractors have dedicated staff and resources to prepare for ISO, CMMI, and Defense Contract Management Agency (DCMA) audits - contractors within the Aerospace and Defense community will need to provide adequate IT and Information Security support to this critical business practice area.
 This can be accomplished by building an internal team or partnering with an external firm to manage the environment and security process for you.